stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/06_data_availability.md

 {% include insert_image.html key="disable-collection-node" %}

 The name of the disabled collection node will appear in a light gray color and the icon of the node will be changed to a cross.
-A disabled collection node will not be ignored when executing the collection.
+A disabled collection node will be ignored when executing the collection.

 {% include insert_image.html key="disabled-availability-node" %}